Jordan Coghlan: Leicester Tigers

 Coghlan joined Premiership Rugby side Leicester Tigers ahead of the 2019–20 season.
 He featured in 11 games before his release from the club was announced on 16 June 2021.

 Loan to Nottingham

 Coghlan returned to former club Nottingham on loan from parent club Leicester Tigers in January 2020.

+Terenure College RFC

+In 2021, Coughlan signed for Terenure College RFC who play in the All Ireland League (AIL) where he helped them finish 2nd in the 21/22 season losing to Clontarf in the final.

 Ireland

 Coghlan represented Ireland Under-20s at the 2012 IRB Junior World Championship, scoring a try against South Africa Under-20s and England Under-20s.